 - A user’s legal rights and the terms of service that verify who can access data.

-Is the Cloud Safe?
-More Steps to Protect Data
+How Is the Cloud Safe?
+The Actions Needed to Protect Data

 According to Red Hat, “preventing unauthorized access in the cloud requires shifting to a data-centric approach.”
 These are additional steps users can take to protect sensitive data.